NOAA-OWP/DMOD/doc/GIT_USAGE.md

 It is possible to have more control over rebasing by doing an interactive rebase.
 E.g.:

-    git rebase -i dev
+    git rebase -i master

-This will open up a text editor allowing for reordering, squashing, dropping, etc., development branch commits prior to rebasing them onto the new base commit from `dev`.
+This will open up a text editor allowing for reordering, squashing, dropping, etc., development branch commits prior to rebasing them onto the new base commit from `master`.
 See the [**Interactive Mode**](https://git-scm.com/docs/git-rebase#_interactive_mode) section on the rebase command  for more details.

 ### Fixing Diverging Development Branches

 If a local feature/fix branch is already pushed to a remote fork, and then later rebasing the local branch is necessary, doing so will cause the histories to diverge.
 For simple cases, the fix is to just force-push the rebased local branch.

     # To force-push to fix a divergent branch
-    git push -f origin dev
+    git push -f origin feature_branch

 However, extra care is needed if multiple developers may be using the branch in the fork (e.g., a developer is collaborating with someone else on a large set of changes for some new feature).
 The particular considerations and best ways to go about things in such cases are outside the scope of this document.
 Consult Git's documentation and Google, or contact another contributor for advice.